 Causes of Addiction

 Understanding what causes addiction can help us prevent and treat it.
 Addiction is a complex condition influenced by biological, environmental, and psychological factors.
+For steps to overcome addiction, consider learning more about treatment options and support strategies that help with long-term recovery.

 Biological Factors